json-e/json-e/README.md

 ### `$fromNow`

 The `$fromNow` operator is a shorthand for the built-in function `fromNow`.
-It creates a JSON (ISO 8601) datestamp for a time relative to the current time or, if `from` is given, from that time.
+It creates a JSON (ISO 8601) datestamp for a time relative to the current time (see the `now` builtin, below) or, if `from` is given, relative to that time.
 The offset is specified by a sequence of number/unit pairs in a string.
+For
-For example:
+example:

 ```yaml
 template: {$fromNow: '2 days 1 hour'}